Choral award application form 2024/25 entry

 Copies of these songs may be downloaded from the website.

 Academic assessment and results

 It is important to understand that your choral audition is only the first part of your application to study at Oxford, and that crucially you will be required to join the gathered field of candidates applying in October and potentially attending interview in December.
 For this reason, the University cannot confirm a choral award until the whole process has been completed.
-What happens immediately following the choral audition is that you will be informed by email that you fall into one of three categories: (1) you have been retained as a Choral-Award candidate at your first-choice college; (2) you have been retained as a Choral-Award candidate by a lower-choice college (which will be specified); or (3) you are no longer under active consideration as a Choral-Award candidate.
+What happens immediately following the choral audition is that you will be informed by email that you fall into one of three categories:

-The deadline for the UCAS application is 6pm on 15 October 2017.
+The deadline for the UCAS application is 6pm on 16 October.